SadParad1se/snek-sploit/docker/README.md

 Default: `true`

-Set to `false` if using an external pooler like PgBouncer (before 1.21.0).
+Set to `false` if using an external pooler like PgBouncer.

 ### `METASPLOIT_DB_ADVISORY_LOCKS`
 Whether to use advisory locks.

 Default: `true`

-Set to `false` if using an external pooler like PgBouncer (before 1.21.0).
+Set to `false` if using an external pooler like PgBouncer.